SamuelSwartzberg/flashcardifying_text_temp/inf/security/cryptography/cryptanalysis.md

 ### communication attack

+A communication attack (my term) is a side-channel attack on the communicatioon between two agents.

 #### MitM attack

 flex-container:✫sm_mitm_illus.svg✫

-A  ⟮man-in-the-middle⟯ attack is when an attacker ⟮inserts themseves⟯ into the ⟮communication⟯ between ⟮two parties⟯ believing ⟮to be talking to each other directly⟯.
+A ⟮adversary/man/monster/machine/monkey/meddler/person-in-the-middle⟯ attack is when an attacker secretly relays and possibly alters the communication between two parties believing to be interacting with each other.

+##### replay attack

+A replay attack is a adversary-in-the-middle attack where the attacker intercepts the message, and then does something with it at a later time.
+A delay/repeat replay attack is a replay attack where the attacker sends the original message, but at a later time/sends the original message, and then resends it at a later time.
+Replay attacks are often used on authentication messages.

 ## guessing attack